choo33/MIST4610-Project1-Group5/README.md

 <br /> <br />
 6. Query 6
 Member Engagement by Membership Plan
-Description: This query shows how engaged members are based on their membership plan type by calculating the average number of events attended for each membership plan type.
+<br /> Description: This query shows how engaged members are based on their membership plan type by calculating the average number of events attended for each membership plan type.
-Justification: Managers can use this to determine which membership plans encourage more  participation in club activities.
+<br /> Justification: Managers can use this to determine which membership plans encourage more  participation in club activities.
 Plans with low engagement may need improved benefits or  promotional events to increase member involvement.
-Complexity Features: Multiple table JOINs, GROUP BY, aggregate functions (COUNT, AVG), and calculated fields.
+<br /> Complexity Features: Multiple table JOINs, GROUP BY, aggregate functions (COUNT, AVG), and calculated fields.
 <img width="933" height="296" alt="image" src="https://github.com/user-attachments/assets/fa7537f1-fb55-483f-8674-737a89b8bd12" />
 <img width="664" height="341" alt="image" src="https://github.com/user-attachments/assets/c9fe10c1-7835-41a4-842e-82538055ffee" />
 <br /> <br />
 7. Query 7:
 Staff Event Management Performance Overview
-Description: This query summarizes how many events each staff member managed and the total number of attendees across all their events.
+<br /> Description: This query summarizes how many events each staff member managed and the total number of attendees across all their events.
-Justification: This is useful for management to evaluate staff workload and performance, recognize top-performing event coordinators, and optimize event assignments.
+<br /> Justification: This is useful for management to evaluate staff workload and performance, recognize top-performing event coordinators, and optimize event assignments.
-Complexity Features: Multiple table JOINs, aggregation, and GROUP BY with calculated fields.
+<br /> Complexity Features: Multiple table JOINs, aggregation, and GROUP BY with calculated fields.
 <img width="615" height="249" alt="image" src="https://github.com/user-attachments/assets/52051af0-352f-4fe8-a8b3-424ca13b3f04" />
 <img width="615" height="155" alt="image" src="https://github.com/user-attachments/assets/919b06a0-96f4-4a74-b000-0803882e9e89" />
 <br /> <br />